 Understanding Do-Not-Call rules: The complete guide

 The rise of telemarketing has led to stricter regulations to protect consumers from unsolicited calls.
-One of the most well-known regulations is the Do-Not-Call (DNC) rules, which dictate how businesses and telemarketers can engage with potential customers.
+One of the most well-known parts of these regulations is the Do-Not-Call (DNC) rules, which dictate how businesses and telemarketers can engage with potential customers.
 Whether you’re a business or a telemarketer, understanding the DNC rules is critical to avoid hefty penalties and maintain compliance.

 In this guide, we’ll break down the essential elements of the DNC rules, what penalties come with violations, the nuances of state DNC lists, and how tools like TrustedForm can help businesses comply by documenting proper consent.